The Phantom of the Opera (song): Release

-Brightman and Harley's version of the song would later appear on the 1994 compilation The Very Best of Andrew Lloyd Webber, as well as on another Lloyd Webber compilation, titled Gold – The Definitive Hit Singles Collection, released in 2001.
+Brightman and Harley's version of the song would appear on the 1994 compilation album The Very Best of Andrew Lloyd Webber, as well as another Lloyd Webber compilation, Gold – The Definitive Hit Singles Collection, released in 2001.

 Music video

-Directed by Ken Russell, the music video for the single also acted as promotion for the upcoming musical.
-After the chart success of the single, Lloyd Webber wanted to further promote the musical, and the resultant video took a week to shoot.
-In his book Phallic Frenzy: Ken Russell and His Films, author Joseph Lanza felt the video "packs in the gist of the musical's message and story in just over four minutes."
-In his interview with Number One, Harley spoke of Russell, describing him as "terribly friendly, though I must admit his work does give the impression that he lives on another planet!"

-The video starts with Brightman as Christine running to her dressing room.
+A music video, directed by Ken Russell, was filmed to promote both the single and upcoming musical.
+It took four days to shoot and starts with Brightman as Christine running to her dressing room.
 On her way there, Raoul gives her a purple flower bouquet, which she takes with her.
 In her dressing room, she finds a gift box from the Phantom (portrayed by Harley).
 She opens it and puts the veil inside on her head.
 Then, she enters the mirror, arriving in the Phantom's lair, with the Phantom standing across the other side of a lake.
 Christine crosses the lake on a boat that moves by itself.
 The closing segment features Christine performing on stage in front of an audience including Raoul.
 The Phantom, secretly spectating, cuts a rope backstage which causes the chandelier to crash on top of Raoul.
 The video ends with Christine screaming before blood red drips over and envelops the screen.
+In his book Phallic Frenzy: Ken Russell and His Films, author Joseph Lanza felt the video "packs in the gist of the musical's message and story in just over four minutes."

-In the Behind the Mask documentary, Richard Stilgoe described the video as "wonderful, as over-the-top as you can get".
-Cameron Mackinstosh said: "Ken Russell came up with the most brilliant, outrageous video.
+In the Behind the Mask documentary, Richard Stilgoe described the video as "wonderful, as over-the-top as you can get" and Cameron Mackinstosh stated, "Ken Russell came up with the most brilliant, outrageous video.
 It's fantastic fun, and completely over-the-top, which of course Andrew and I loved."
-Harley told the Sandwell Evening Mail in 1986: "It took us four days and nights to shoot the video, and every minute of it was torment.
+Speaking of his experience shooting the video, Harley told the Sandwell Evening Mail in 1986, "Every minute of it was torment.
 It was hellishly uncomfortable.
 I had red hot lights under my feet and my mask kept slipping off.
 It was like walking blindly over a bed of coals."